starkmatt/ben-tech-challenge/README.md

 ## Usage
 ### Deploy to Local Environment
 There is a script to build and run the application inside Docker in your local environment.
+The instructions below assume you already have Docker installed on your local system.
+If you need to install Docker please follow the instructions on their site: https://docs.docker.com/engine/install/

 To get started clone the repo, navigate to the scripts folder, In init.sh set the correct CONTEXT (line 9) and run ./init.sh e.g.
 ```
 git clone https://github.com/nichichi/ben-tech-challenge.git
 cd ben-tech-challenge/scripts/